 - Much less expensive than an inpatient program.

 For many people, that last benefit is the top – and sometimes ONLY – a priority when they are considering what type of drug and alcohol treatment they need.
 Affordability is always a concern, true, but the efficacy of the treatment needs to be the REAL consideration.

 Luckily, since the Patient Protection Affordable Care Act passed, inpatient drug rehab in Idaho is now within the reach of more state residents than ever before.
 Inpatient addiction treatment is now becoming the first option for many newly-abstaining addicts and alcoholics.

 - Keeps the focus on the addiction – the problem cannot be minimized

-- Provides round-the-clock supervision and monitoring in a safe, therapeutic environment
+- Provides around-the-clock supervision and monitoring in a safe, therapeutic environment

 - Many facilities offer medically-supervised alcohol and drug detoxification